-With that said, let’s take a look at those who stood out on Saturday.
+With that being said, let’s take a look at who stood out — for better or worse.

 Winner: LB Anfernee Jennings.
 The Patriots’ linebacker group saw some solid contributions from third-year man Anfernee Jennings on Saturday.
 Jennings, who missed all of last year due to injury, was used off the ball and on the edge and at one point had three straight impact plays in team drills.
 He registered back-to-back quarterback pressures versus Bailey Zappe, and after he was subbed off found his way into the backfield versus Mac Jones one rep later.

 Winner: LB Cameron McGrone.
 Sophomore linebacker Cameron McGrone saw some scout team action again early before getting an extended look with the starters in an off the ball role.
 Taking the field primarily in passing situations he would have had a sack on a blitz call on one rep. All in all, it was a step in the right direction for both him and Jennings.

 Winner: CB Terrance Mitchell.
 Four practices into camp Terrance Mitchell looks like a starting outside cornerback alongside Jalen Mills.
 Both of them looked good again on Saturday with Mitchell holding his own no matter who he went up against.
 The first-year Patriot registered a pass breakup versus Kendrick Bourne and another on a fade versus Jonnu Smith; he looks better than his comparatively cheap contract would suggest.

 Winner: CB Jalen Mills.
 Mills continued to do what he has all week, namely provide solid play no matter where he was lining up.
 While primarily used on the outside again to form a solid tandem with Terrance Mitchell, he was moved into the slot for a handful of reps as well.
 Like Mitchell he too had a pass breakup, his coming against Jakobi Meyers.